Chasetown F.C.: Ground and supporters

 The Scholars Ground has been Chasetown's home since 1983.
 The ten highest official attendances recorded at the ground for competitive fixtures are as follows:

-There are 4 sides at The Scholars ground, A seated with a clubhouse and wooden seats which is also the oldest of them.
-There is also turnstiles on this side, Another seated stand behind the goal where in November 2022 a new 300 seated stand was put in place through the clubs twenty20 lottery funds of £13,000, 5 rows of metal terracing for away fans in league and cup games after a final end running across the far side of the pitch where the dugouts are.
+There are 4 sides at The Scholars Ground.
+A seated stand with a clubhouse and wooden seats is the oldest of them.
+There is also turnstiles on this side, with another seated stand behind the goal.
+In November 2022, a new 350 seated stand was put in place through the clubs twenty20 lottery funds of £13,000, 5 rows of metal terracing for away fans in league and cup games after a final end running across the far side of the pitch where the dugouts are.

+In December 2023, Chasetown re-opened their ground to the public after months of work on the ground, including an artificial pitch for the first time as well as brand new facilities around the ground.
+A then home league record crowd of 1,842 were in attendance as they watched Chasetown beat Witton Albion 3–2.